Jeûne genevois

-Jeûne genevois (meaning Genevan fast) is a public holiday in the canton of Geneva, Switzerland which occurs on the Thursday following the first Sunday of September.
+Jeûne genevois (meaning Geneva fast) is a public holiday in the canton of Geneva, Switzerland which occurs on the Thursday following the first Sunday of September.
 It dates back to the 16th century.

 Background

 The Swiss Federal Diets of 1480 and 1483 talked about national days of fasting as penitence and thanksgiving, but in the end, left these decisions to the cantons.
 With no federal law, fast days became pilgrimages, processions, litanies and fasts.

 In 1522 Huldrych Zwingli, who helped stir Protestant Reformation in Switzerland, said fasting laws were only human notions which had nothing to do with the Holy Writ.
-Nonetheless, the plagues of Basle (1541) and Bern (1565 and 1577) were followed by days of penitence and fasting, asking God for clemency and mercy.
+Nonetheless, the plagues of Basel (1541) and Bern (1565 and 1577) were followed by days of penitence and fasting, asking God for clemency and mercy.

 Began before St. Bartholomew's Day massacre

 Geneva was a cradle of Protestantism and the Reformation.
 There was a Geneva-wide fast in the beginning of October 1567 as a sign of friendship with Protestants undergoing persecution in Lyon, France, and this was most likely the first Jeûne genevois (Genevan fast).
 Five years later, news of the St. Bartholomew's Day massacre and the slaughter of several thousand Huguenots beginning on 24 August 1572 triggered a fast throughout Geneva on the following 3 September, which could be why the date of later yearly fasts was shifted forward by almost a month.

 By 1640, through sway of the reformed cantons, the fast had become yearly and was carried on even after the Genevan revolution of 1792.
 Jeûne genevois later became a patriotic holiday, symbolizing both Geneva's proud identity and its Protestantism.
 By the beginning of the Helvetic Republic folklore had thoroughly linked Jeûne genevois with the widely remembered St. Bartholomew's Day massacre and fasting in Geneva as the slaughter of whole Protestant families carried on throughout France.